 Bagniewska J. M., Hart, T., Harrington, L. A., & Macdonald, D. W. (2013) Hidden Markov analysis describes dive patterns in semi-aquatic animals.
 Behavioral Ecology, 24 (3), 659-667.

 My doctoral research has been funded by the Crescendum Est-Polonia Foundation, and People’s Trust for Endangered Species.

 For my MSc project I evaluated the use of scent-stations for monitoring relative densities of populations of African canids (particularly black-backed jackals, bat-eared foxes and cape foxes), at sites in Northern Cape and Free State provinces in South Africa.
 The research was part of a bigger project on the ecology and interaction of canid species, ran by Dr Jan Kamler.
 More information on making scent-stations and identifying canid tracks can be found here:

 Bagniewska, J. M., & Kamler , J. F. (2007) Scent-station surveys: instruction manual.
 Wildlife Conservation Research Unit, University of Oxford, United Kingdom.

 Bagniewska, J. M., & Kamler, J. F. (2013) Do black-backed jackals suppress numbers of smaller carnivores and prey?.
 African Journal of Ecology. doi: 10.1111/aje.12125.

-This project was funded by John Ray Trust, Zoological Society of London, and St Anne’s College, Oxford.
+My MSc research has been supported by the BBSRC, the John Ray Trust, Zoological Society of London, and St Anne’s College, Oxford.

 Some of the methodology has been described in Practical Field Ecology: A Project Guide, by C. Philip Wheater, James R. Bell, Penny A. Cook (2011) Wiley-Blackwell.
 ISBN: 978-0-470-69429-9